UK CAA & Dual Licensing

-When attaining your Flight Crew License post Brexit, the discussion of do I want a UK CAA or EASA licence is an important one.
+When attaining your flight crew licence post Brexit, the discussion of do I want a UK CAA or a Dual UK CAA & EASA licence is an important one.

-Leading Edge Aviation are approved with both the UK CAA & EASA to deliver Flight Training and can offer you either the choice, or the chance to maximise your employment opportunities and hold both.
+Leading Edge Aviation are approved with both the UK CAA & EASA to deliver Flight Training and can offer you either the chance to attain a UK CAA licence, or the chance to maximise your employment opportunities and hold both.

 Explore the tabs below to answer some frequently asked questions.